-The endocannabinoid system is a signaling network which modulates neurological functions, inflammatory processes and is involved in the creation of certain diseases (Crohn’s, atherosclerosis and osteoarthritis).
+The endocannabinoid system is a signaling network that modulates neurological functions, inflammatory processes and is involved in the creation of certain diseases (mainly Crohn’s, atherosclerosis and osteoarthritis).

-The inhibition and activation of these cannabinoid receptors make up the endocannabinoid system which mediates the following physiological actions:
+The inhibition and activation of these cannabinoid receptors makes up the endocannabinoid system, which mediates the following physiological processes:

 - Antinociception (reduction of pain sensitivity);